Jovan Beleslin

-Jovan Beleslin (Serbian Cyrillic: Јован Белеслин; born 1 October 1919) was a Hungarian footballer.
+Jovan Beleslin (Serbian Cyrillic: Јован Белеслин; born 1 October 1919) was a Yugoslav footballer.

 Club career

 A strong full-back with excellent header, he started playing with ŽAK Subotica when he got registered for the senior team in May 1937.
-His best years were spent while playing for BSK Belgrade between 1938 and 1945.
-After World War II, he played for Spartak Subotica and Belgrade clubs Red Star, Partizan and SD Milicionar where in 1950 he finished his career as a player/manager.
+He won the 1938–39 Yugoslav Football Championship with BSK.
+After World War II, he played for Spartak Subotica and Belgrade clubs Red Star, Partizan and Milicionar where in 1950 he finished his career as a player/manager.

 Managerial career

-Beleslin played one match for the Yugoslavia national football team, on 12 November 1939 in a friendly match against Hungary (a 2-0 loss) in Belgrade.
+Beleslin played one match for the Yugoslavia national football team, on 12 November 1939 in a friendly match against Hungary (a 2–0 loss) in Belgrade.

 Beleslin was also a football referee between 1952 and 1968.